fnproject/fn/examples/tutorial/hello/go/README.md

 The generated `func.yaml` file contains metadata about your function and declares a number of properties including:

-* `name` of your function: Taken from the containing directory name.
 * `version`: Automatically starting at 0.0.1.
 * `runtime`: Set automatically based on the presence of `func.go`.
 * `entrypoint`: Name of the function to invoke.
 In this case `./func` which will be the name of the compiled Go file.

 These fields are set by default when you run `init` on a function.
-Other key options you can set include:

-* `type`: Set the type of the route.
-    * `sync` (default) function response is sent back to the requester.
-    * `async` functions return a call ID and executes in the background.
-* `timeout` (default: 30) The maximum time in seconds a function is allowed to run.
-* Two additional options for hot functions
-    * `format`:  `http` make the request and response using HTTP. `json` converts a request in JSON and returns JSON as a response.
-Details are covered in [Open Function Format](../../../../docs/function-format.md).
-    * `idle_timeout`: (default: 30) The time in seconds a container will remain alive without receiving any new requests.

 For more details on [function files go here](../../../../docs/function-file.md).

 ## Add Fn Registry Environment Variable

 Before we start developing we need to set the `FN_REGISTRY` environment variable.
 Normally, set the value to your Docker Hub username.
 However, you can work with Fn locally.
-Set the `FN_REGISTRY` variable to an invented value: `local`.
+Set the `FN_REGISTRY` variable to an invented value: `noreg`.

-    export FN_REGISTRY=local
+>```sh
+>export FN_REGISTRY=noreg
+>```

 The value is used to identify your Fn generated Docker images.